-Approximately 90 per cent of Tasmania’s power comes from renewable sources, providing electricity users with market advantage in a world increasingly focused on sustainability.
+Tasmania has a target to produce 100 per cent of its energy from renewable sources by 2022.
+Already, around 90 per cent of Tasmania’s power comes from renewable sources, providing electricity users with market advantage in a world increasingly focused on sustainability.
 Tasmania’s expertise in renewable energy generation is also sought after by international markets, with commercial partnerships underway in the Indian subcontinent, South East Asia and the South Pacific among others.

 The forest industry is increasingly participating in the bioeconomy through the production of new products and chemicals from wood.
 These renewable products are often more environmentally friendly than the products they displace, and certainly provide more sustainable options across a wide range of products – from textiles to bio-polymers.
 The Tasmanian Government is supporting the emerging bioeconomy by supporting the Norske Skog and Circa Group joint venture, FC5, to produce a new industrial solvent called Cyrene™.
 Cyrene™ is produced through a novel process based on the conversion of cellulose and C6 Hemicellulose in biomass to levoglucosenone which can be converted into a solvent named Cyrene™ using a catalysed solvent-less hydrogenation reaction.